DanielHearn/danielhearn.github.io/src/blog/content/blog/fishing_lessons/index.md

 ![Fishing Lessons result after three turns and replacing a lesson card](./fishing_lessons_11.jpg)

 I found the easy mode way too easy but good for the first game as a way to teach the mechanics.
 Medium felt more satisfying and seemed like the mode that best fit the theme of using the lessons to fish.
-While hard requires you to go through all turns until the lessson deck is empty.
+While hard requires you to go through all turns until the lesson deck is empty.
 While this does prevent luck from making it easy to win on an early turn.
 I didn't enjoy having to keep going through turns, even though from a thematic perspective I have found and caught the fish.

 ![Fishing Lessons difficulty and challenge modifiers](./fishing_lessons_difficulty.jpg)

-The two difficulty moddifiers can be used on any difficulty and both add restrictions.
+The two difficulty modifiers can be used on any difficulty and both add restrictions.
 Night fishing limits the number of lesson cards that can be replaced to two.
 I liked this modifier as keeping the active lesson cards down to only two was a strategy I used a lot without this modifier.
 So it forced me to engage more with programming my turns better.

 The Boat Ramp modifier was different to play with at first but is clever for combining the theme and mechanics well.
 This modifier makes the character card start at the leftmost lake card which acts as the side you must enter and exit the lake from.
 Then you must also finish at the goal while at the leftmost lake card.
 I found this much harder as you are often forced to make fishing actions while returning to the left so programming lessons requires even more thought.